UncleKhab/rapid-file-templates/readme.md

-# Unqueue-CLI
+# Rapid File Templates

-## File Template Generation CLI Tool

-### Unleash your file creation power with Unq Make!
 Say goodbye to tedious and time-consuming manual file creation.

 **The tool is designed to make it easy for you to generate common files for your projects and eliminates the need for repetitive manual work.**